 60k a year is how much an hour after taxes

 Income taxes is one of the biggest culprits of reducing your take-home pay as well as FICA and Social Security.
-This is a true fact across the board with an all salary range up to $142,800.
+This is a true fact across the board with a salary range of up to $160,200.

 When you start getting into a higher salary range, the more you make, the more money that you have to pay in taxes.